ibesora/cg-notes/docs/README.md

 All these extensions are considered to be part of the __Aproaching Zero Driver Overhead (AZDO)__ set of techniques to make OpenGL faster by batching a lot of draw calls together

+## Random notes
+* When drawing multiple geometry (or the same geometry with different attributes multiple times), instead of updating the buffer data with _glNamedBufferSubData_ each time, we can use _glNamedBufferSubData_ once to update all of them at once, and then use _glBindBufferRange_ to bind a subrange of the main buffer to draw.
+You can see the first approach [here](https://github.com/ibesora/cg-notes-code/blob/2cf9039642bbf4c73805610a7f3639084458b4c1/Examples/03_Maths/src/main.cpp#L232) and the second one [here](https://github.com/ibesora/cg-notes-code/blob/2cf9039642bbf4c73805610a7f3639084458b4c1/Examples/04_SingleBuffer/src/main.cpp#L239).
+Notice that in order to be able to index a buffer range, the size of each of them needs to be a multiple of *GL_UNIFORM_BUFFER_OFFSET_ALIGNMENT* so we might need to add padding to our buffer data structure.
+In the second example, the *GL_UNIFORM_BUFFER_OFFSET_ALIGNMENT* value that my GPU reports is 16 bytes and the data structure is 68 bytes so we need to add 12 bytes of padding, which is done [here](https://github.com/ibesora/cg-notes-code/blob/2cf9039642bbf4c73805610a7f3639084458b4c1/Examples/04_SingleBuffer/src/main.cpp#L83)

 # Projects